Leptoxis ampla: Reasons for the decline

 The round rocksnail has disappeared from more than 90 percent of its historic range.
-The curtailment of habitat and range for this (and few other snail species) species in the Mobile Basin's larger rivers (Cahaba River, Coosa River and its tributaries for round rocksnail) is primarily due to extensive construction of dams, and the subsequent inundation of the snail's shoal habitats by the impounded waters.
+The curtailment of habitat and range for this (and a few other snail species) in the Mobile Basin's larger rivers (Cahaba River, Coosa River and its tributaries for round rocksnail) is primarily due to extensive construction of dams, and the subsequent inundation of the snail's shoal habitats by the impounded waters.
 This snail has disappeared from all portions of its historic habitats that have been impounded by dams.

 Dams change such areas by eliminating or reducing currents, and thus allowing sediments to accumulate on inundated channel habitats.
 Impounded waters also experience changes in water chemistry, which could affect survival or reproduction of riverine snails.
 For example, many reservoirs in the Basin currently experience eutrophic (enrichment of a water body with nutrients) conditions, and chronically low dissolved oxygen levels.
 Such physical and chemical changes can affect feeding, respiration, and reproduction of these riffle and shoal snail species.